adobe/aem-upload/README.md

 # Releasing

 This module uses [semantic-release](https://github.com/semantic-release/semantic-release) when publishing new versions.
 The process is initiated upon merging commits to the `master` branch.
-To create a release, ensure that the commit message of the PR begins with one of the following values:

-* `BREAKING-RELEASE:`
-  * Increments the `major` version number (i.e. 1.2.3 would become 2.0.0)
-* `FEATURE-RELEASE:`
-  * Increments the `minor` version number (i.e. 1.2.3 would become 1.3.0)
-* `BUGFIX-RELEASE:`
-  * Increments the `patch` version number (i.e. 1.2.3 would become 1.2.4)
+Review semantic-release's documentation for commit message format.

-PRs whose messages do not meet this format will _not_ generate a new release.
+PRs whose messages do not meet semantic-release's format will _not_ generate a new release.

-Release notes are generated based on semantic-release's [eslint](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-eslint) preset.
-Follow the guidelines in the preset's documentation to include commit messages in a release's notes.
+Release notes are generated based on git commit messages.
+Release notes will appear in `CHANGELOG.md`.

 # Todo
 * Pause/resume uploads